Medicare Part D Coverage in Michigan

 In Michigan, like the rest of the United States, Medicare Part D coverage is available through private insurance companies approved by Medicare to help beneficiaries with prescription drug costs.
 You can get this coverage through either a stand-alone Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
 The way you get prescription drug coverage will depend on how you’re getting your Medicare Part A and Part B coverage and whether you’re enrolled in Original Medicare or a Medicare Advantage plan.

-Medicare Part D coverage works differently if you’re enrolled in a Medicare Advantage plan, also known as Medicare Part C. Medicare Advantage plans are an alternative to the federal program and must provide at least the same level of coverage as Original Medicare, Part A and Part B. Some Medicare Advantage plans may also cover benefits beyond Original Medicare, including hearing, wellness programs, routine vision or dental, and prescription drugs.
+Another option is to get Medicare Part D coverage through a Medicare Advantage plan.
+Medicare Advantage plans are an alternative to the federal program and must provide at least the same level of coverage as Original Medicare, Part A and Part B. Some Medicare Advantage plans may also cover benefits beyond Original Medicare, including hearing, wellness programs, routine vision or dental, and prescription drugs.
 If you have Medicare Part C, you can get prescription drug coverage through a Medicare Advantage Prescription Drug plan.
 Keep in mind that not every Medicare Advantage plan includes prescription drug benefits, so check with the specific plan before enrolling.

 Enrolling in Medicare Part D coverage in Michigan